lmb2/chatbots/README.md

 Bot is running!
 Me:
 ```
-Now the Bot is running, and a question or anything else can be written, and the Bot will answer.
+Now the bot is running and you can talk with him.